Two things Australians love: R.M. Williams boots and not paying full price.

 But I digress, the boots I inspected all looked pretty good.
-As mentioned, RM has a very stringent and rigorous quality control process.
+As mentioned, and explained to me in some detail, RM has a very stringent and rigorous quality control process.
 They are hyper-vigilant of defects and tend to err on the side of caution when in doubt.
 Structural defects are binned, obvious cosmetic defects don't tend to leave the factory either.
 I expected to find a ton of boots with deep scuff marks, chips to the heel or issues such as asymmetry problems.
 For the most part, I couldn’t really tell if they were seconds or just end-of-season stock, but I did find a couple of pairs with light-to-medium scuff marks.
 I also feel that one of my boots is ever-so-slightly darker than the other (hardly noticeable to be fair), but, overall, I found the quality to be very good and worth the visit if you're in the market.

 Where to find RM Williams clearance outlets

 121 Frost Road, Salisbury South Australia 5108

 R.M.WILLIAMS CLEARANCE ESSENDON